yashita2305/datawarehouse_sql_project/README.md

 2. Check for unwanted spaces in string values.
 3. Check for consistency of values in low cardinality columns,etc

-STEP 8: We modelled our data according to the star schema.
+STEP 8: In the gold layer, we modelled our data according to the star schema.

+STEP 9: Perform quality checks on the gold layer data, since NULLS often come after joining tables, etc.

+PHASE 2: **Performing advanced SQL-based analysis on the prepared dataset**